 Lots of land in Florida comes with wells.
 If the land is to be used for agricultural purposes, the presence of wells will make it easier to sell.
 You will have to remove the wells to make if selling to someone for residential use.

 If you trust you have the resources and can market the land to the right buyer, you’re free to take your dig at extremely inexpensive lands in Florida.

 Otherwise, you want to look for relatively inexpensive but dry area land.
 You want to go for land that would either have a rich, affluent neighborhood in the future or would be perfect for agriculture.

 Long and short-term profit from flipping land in Florida

 There are plenty of ways one can gain a profit from flipping land in Florida.

-The obvious, classic way would be to buy the land at a lower price and sell it at a higher one.
+The obvious, classic way would be to buy cheap land and sell it at a higher price.
 You can spruce up the land a little or leave it alone completely, depending on the condition of the land.